mdharr/EventTrackerProject/README.md

 - Gradle
 - Tomcat Server
 - AWS
+- Command Line
+- Atom Text Editor
 - Git
 - GitHub

 # Lessons Learned

 The first part of this project was building out the backend and database.
 Having moved on to Spring Data JPA, this project provided a great opportunity to get more familiar with ```Service``` and ```Repository``` which extends ```JpaRepository``` as well as the list of methods provided by these new annotations and interfaces.
 I also got more practice with building out entities, writing ```CRUD``` operations to add and manipulate data in the database, and testing each entity mapping using ```JUnit```. ```TDD``` (Test Driven Development) has been crucial for ensuring that each step of development is sound before moving on to the next.
 Speaking of databases, I did not get a chance to build a database in my previous project, so I finally got more hands-on with ```MySql Workbench``` and built out a database for my entities.
 With ```CRUD``` operation logic and the database out of the way, it was time to map all of these through REST annotated controllers.
 After ```@Autowire```ing in my ```Service``` and ```Repository```, I wrote all of my mappings (```Get```, ```Post```, ```Put```, ```Delete```, etc.).
 I took this opportunity to learn about ```HttpServletResponse```s and ```HttpServletRequest```s, which allowed me to change the response status when an action is successful or not, and use ```StringBuffer``` to generate a url and append its corresponding query parameters.
 Finally, with the backend looking solid, I used ```Postman``` to test all of my mappings and statuses were correctly implemented.

+With some JavaScript under my belt, I implemented logic which allows JavaScript to communicate with the back-end using ```AJAX``` and ```XMLHttpRequests```.
+I learned not only the fundamental syntax for JavaScript, but also the incredible flexibility it provides.
+I was able to build a ```Single Page Application``` which displays and hides ```div``` containers which hold content within by targeting their display properties.
+Another major milestone with this project was working with the ```Document Object Model (DOM)``` and learning how to use ```Chrome developer tools``` to not only ```debug``` in the ```console```, but also get a better look at the document's overall ```hierarchy``` in the ```elements``` tab.
+Doing so allowed me to map out routes which I could traverse the DOM and retrieve parent/child data, even through roundabout ways such as permanently hidden divs that are specifically used to transfer entity ids from one party to another.
+This newly discovered tool has proven itself invaluable and I'll be using it from here on out to increase debugging efficiency. ```XMLHttpRequests``` allowed me to parse to and from ```JavaScript Object Notation (JSON)``` in the form of Http Requests and Responses with the back-end.
+The final noteworthy item is my introduction to ```HTML Canvas```.
+I walked through a few tutorials to learn how to implement animated background and shapes for a desired effect based on keyframes.